Joystream/helpdesk/roles/content-curator-lead/README.md

 ## Using the CLI
 Our newly developed Command-Line Interface (CLI) is an essential tool for the Curator Lead, as it is by far the simplest way to hire and manage `Curator Providers` and applicants for this role.
 The program and its instructions for use can be found [here](https://github.com/Joystream/joystream/tree/master/cli).

-All of the useful commands which can be executed by the `Curator Lead` will require the lead to import their "role" key rather than their "member" key.
+All the useful commands which can be executed by the `Curator Lead` will require the lead to import their "role" key rather than their "member" key.
 Consequently, in the CLI the `account:import` and `account:choose` commands will need to be used.

 All the commands available for managing the workers are available by using the command `joystream-cli working-groups --help`, which returns:
 ```